What to do in Île-de-France?

 Location: Paris, 18th arrondissement.

-Description: Explore interactive and innovative exhibits at this museum dedicated to science and technology.
+Description: Explore the interactive and innovative exhibits of this museum dedicated to science and technology.

 Average cost: €12 per person.